-Elder Law and Trusts and Estates Attorneys — Serving Long Island Since 1991
+Elder Law and Trusts and Estates Attorneys — Serving Long Island and Metropolitan Area Since 1991

-Makofsky Law Group, P.C. includes Ellen G. Makofsky, the principal attorney who is a Certified Elder Law Attorney, and her team, Deidre M. Baker, Christina Lamm, and Lisa R. Valente.
+Makofsky Valente Law Group, P.C. includes Ellen G. Makofsky, a Certified Elder Law Attorney and Founder of the Firm, and her partner, Lisa R. Valente.
+The legal team also includes Deidre M. Baker and Christina Lamm.

-Ellen G. Makofsky and her firm have concentrated in Elder Law and its related areas since 1991 when Elder Law was beginning to be recognized as a distinct area of practice.
-Ellen and her firm have served Nassau County and surrounding areas since then and the firm is a leader in the field today.
+The Makofsky Valente Law Group, P.C. and its predecessor firms have concentrated in Elder Law and its related areas since 1991 when Elder Law was beginning to be recognized as a distinct area of practice.
+The Makofsky Valente Law Group has served Nassau County and surrounding areas since then and the firm is a leader in the field today.

 For further details about our attorneys, please click below: